 Wensleydale Sheep: A Handcrafted History

-What is it?
+What was it?

-The Wensleydale Longwool Sheep Breeders’ Association are incredibly grateful to have received a grant from the Yorkshire Agricultural Society @YorkshireAgriculturalSociety as well as from the Jack Brunton Charitable Trust to help fund the exhibition
+The Wensleydale Longwool Sheep Breeders’ Association were incredibly grateful to have received a grant from the Yorkshire Agricultural Society @YorkshireAgriculturalSociety as well as from the Jack Brunton Charitable Trust to help fund the exhibition

 Scroll to Top